Quantum Optical Electron Pulse Shaper

-The spectrogram [Fig. \ref{fig:Compression} (c)] of the electron pulse after the interaction consists of the ladder of energy bands spaced by integer multiples of the photon energies.
-This choice of instantaneous photon energy leads to the generation of a sideband with an inverted chirp with respect to the original electron wavepacket $E(\tau) + 2\hbar\omega(\tau)$,centered around $E_0+2.4$ eV, corresponding to absorption of two photons.
-Around $20\%$ of the electron probability distribution is transferred to this band.
+The spectrogram [Fig. 2 (c)] of the electron pulse after the interaction with light consists of the ladder of energy bands spaced by integer multiples of the instantaneous photon energy.
+We consider constant coupling strength of the interaction $g = 1.75$ (see \cite{SM} for definition), so about 20\% of the total electron probability distribution is transferred to the second-order sideband, where the reversal of the initial chirp is achieved.